AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-manage.md

 ## Manage Admin users

-When the Experience Cloud integration is enabled, all Commerce Admin users must have an Admin account on the Commerce instance and an Adobe user account to access Adobe products and services.
+When the Experience Cloud integration is enabled, all Commerce Admin users must have both an Admin account on the Commerce instance and an Adobe user account with access to Adobe products and services.
 Both accounts must be associated with the same email address.

 - **Commerce Admin account**—[Manage Commerce Admin users](../systems/permissions-users-all.md) from the Commerce Admin.
 The Admin account must be associated with an Adobe ID, for example `<username>@adobe.com`.

+  System administrators on the Commerce project can use [SSH to connect to the remote environment](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/secure-connections.html#connect-to-a-remote-environment) for the Commerce instance, and use the Commerce CLI `admin:user:create` and `admin:user:unlock` commands to add or unlock Admin user accounts.

 - **Adobe user account**–An administrator for the Adobe organization associated with the Commerce instance must create a corresponding account for each Commerce administrator from the Adobe Admin Console.
 The account must have the same Adobe ID as the Commerce Admin account.
 See [Configure Adobe Commerce users in the Adobe Admin Console](adobe-ims-config.md#step-4-configure-adobe-commerce-users-in-the-adobe-admin-console).

+  Administrators that manage the configuration for the Experience Cloud integration from the Adobe Developer Console must have an Adobe user account with Developer access.